Nauchnik/CAMBALA/README.md

 > Get sources of CAMBALA https://github.com/Nauchnik/CAMBALA/archive/master.zip

-> Suppose that the sources are in the folder \Acoustics-at-home
+> Suppose that the sources are in the directory \CAMBALA

 > Download a zip-archive with the last version of the ALGLIB C++ sources from http://www.alglib.net/download.php

-> Unzip the archive to a default folder, e.g. \alglib-3.17.0.cpp.gpl.
+> Unzip the archive to a default directory, e.g. \alglib-3.17.0.cpp.gpl.

-> Make a new folder \alglib on the same level as \CAMBALA, copy to it all files from the subfolder \alglib-3.17.0.cpp.gpl\cpp\src
+> Make a new directory \alglib on the same level as \CAMBALA, copy to it all files from the subdirectory \alglib-3.17.0.cpp.gpl\cpp\src

-> Make a new folder \Eigenvalues on the same level as \CAMBALA
+> Make a new directory \Eigenvalues on the same level as \CAMBALA

 > Download sources of Spectra from https://github.com/yixuan/spectra.git

-> Copy the folder \Spectra from Spectra\include to the created folder \Eigenvalues
+> Copy the directory \Spectra from Spectra\include to the created directory \Eigenvalues

 > Download sources of Eigen from https://gitlab.com/libeigen/eigen.git

-> Copy the folder \Eigen from \eigen to the created folder \Eigenvalues
+> Copy the directory \Eigen from \eigen to the created
+\Eigenvalues

 Windows:

-To build the normal_modes library, use
+To build the CAMBALA library, use

 - > \CAMBALA\src\VS_normal_modes_static\VS_normal_modes_static.sln